 Overview

-Corrosion may be defined as the chemical reaction of a metallic material with its environment.
-The products of this reaction maybe solid, liquid or gaseous and the physical and chemical natures of the products are important as they often influence the subsequent rate of reaction.
+Corrosion can be defined as the chemical reaction of a metallic material with its environment.
+The products of this reaction can be solid, liquid or gaseous and the physical and chemical natures of the products are important as they often influence the subsequent rate of reaction.

 Handbooks and reference charts are available, providing information on the behaviour of metals and other materials in certain well-defined environments.
-Unfortunately the precise operational environment is, in practice, difficult to predict and may vary considerably, e.g. for reusable space components.
+Unfortunately the precise operational environment is, in practice, difficult to predict and can vary considerably, e.g. for reusable space components.

 Additionally, the method of fabrication and fastening can affect the susceptibility to, and rate of, corrosion.